OHIF/Viewers/platform/docs/docs/platform/managers/service.md

 entered or was exited and entered again.

 To implement storage/recovery of state, the mode must store the data on exiting the mode, and restore the data in it's onModeEnter.
 For example, the mode may decide to preserve measurement data in the onModeExit, and to restore it in the onModeEnter.
 This does not violate the contract since it is the mode's decision to apply the stored state, and to cache it.

+## onModeInit
+A service may implement an onModeInit call to initialize the service to be ready before entering a mode.
+This is called before the mode `onModeInit` is called.

 ## onModeEnter
-A service may implement an onModeEnter call to initialize the service to be ready for entering a mode.
+A service may implement an onModeEnter call to initialize the service to be ready when entering a mode (first rendering).
 This is called before the mode `onModeEnter` is called.

 ## onModeExit
 When entering a mode, the service contract states that the service needs to